 - If a police report was made to the Our Lady of the Lake University Police Department or other law enforcement agency, the SCO will request a copy of the report. - For incidents that took place on campus, the SCO will review available video footage (if available). - If provided, the SCO will review available text messages, emails, and social media information.
 At the end of the investigation, the SCO must decide whether to close the case or issue sanctions. - Both parties can provide the names of any witnesses that they believe will assist the SCO in making a determination.
-Reasonable efforts will be made to keep the parties informed of the progress of the investigation. - The Complainant and the Respondent will be made aware of any interim measures or accommodations that have been put into place that directly affect them, such as a no contact order, academic, and/ or housing accommodations.
+Reasonable efforts will be made to keep the parties informed of the progress of the investigation. - Investigation and adjudication of the case will continue regardless of whether a respondent withdraws or otherwise leaves school prior to the conclusion of the process. - Special Note: Except for the appeal deadline, all other timelines may be extended upon determination that good cause for such extension exists.
+If either party requests an extension to the timeline (outside the appeal deadline) they must make their request in writing to the Vice President for Student Affairs by emailing studentconduct@ollusa.edu prior to the expiration of the existing deadline.